NaikaBaskar/ProjectWeBackend/README.md

 # ProjectWe
-It is Project Similar to OLX
+It is a small Project Similar to OLX